RasoulZamani/GinBlog/README.md

 Use "help [command] --help" for more information about a command.
 ```

-For example to run web app: `go run main.go serve` and then go to the host:port you had declared in .env.
+For example to run web app: `go run main.go serve` and then go to the host:port you had declared in .env.For first time you should `migrate` and also can `seed` database at first.